Skip to Content

-Massey University offers the only Diploma in Meat Technology in New Zealand and one of only two such programmes in Australasia.
+Massey University offers the only Diploma in Meat Technology in New Zealand at NZQA level 5 and one of only two such programmes in Australasia.
 We have been teaching meat technology since 1968.

-The DipMeatTech is offered via distance learning with short contact workshops ,which are on-campus sessions at the Massey University Manawatū.
+The DipMeatTech is offered via distance learning with short contact workshops, which are on-campus sessions at the Massey University Manawatū campus.
 Lectures are delivered both at the contact workshops and are recorded so that they can be watched at a time that suits you.

 The diploma includes field trips and practical work in laboratories, both of which take place during the contact workshops.

 There may be a possibility for contact workshops to be delivered in other New Zealand centres, dependent on student numbers and geographic location of enrolled students.

-Our staff have many years of experience in the industry and can draw on colleagues’ expertise across Massey University’s Institute of Veterinary and Biomedical Sciences, School of Engineering and Advanced Technology and Institute of Food Science and Technology.
+Our staff have many years of experience in the industry and can draw on Massey University’s expertise across Massey University’s veterinary, engineering, technology and food,

-In 2016, we introduced a course that provides an introduction to automation, new technology and current research projects in the international meat industry.
-Learn about pertinent new topics like machine sensing and visioning, the use of robots in the meat industry, research to improve meat tenderness, factory farming and fecal detection.
+Our courses include an introduction to automation, new technology and current research projects in the international meat industry.
+Learn about pertinent new topics like machine sensing and image processing, the use of robots in the meat industry, research to improve meat tenderness, factory farming and faecal detection.

 We have listened to industry feedback and reduced the amount of time you need to spend at the Manawatū campus.

 There are two contact workshops per course, one at the start and one at the end.
 The closing contact workshop ends with a three-hour morning exam.
 On the afternoon of the same day, the following day the opening block course of the next course starts, cutting down on accommodation and transport costs and time away from work.

 The diploma’s first three courses are for students who have not studied mathematics and science at senior high school or tertiary level.
-These bridging courses ensure you will have sufficient understanding of mathematics, chemistry, physics and biology for the second and third-year courses.
+These bridging courses ensure you will have sufficient understanding of mathematics, chemistry, physics and biology for the Part 2 courses.